INTERNATIONAL ASSOCIATION OF FIRE FIGHTERS (IAFF)

 a.
 Associate degree 2%

 b.
-Bachelor’s 4%
+Bachelor’s degree 4%

 c.
-Master’s Degree 6%
+Master’s degree 6%

 d.
-All Associates, Bachelors, and other Advanced Degrees will be conferred by an accredited college or university according to the following seven (7) regional accreditation agencies recognized by chea.org (Council for Higher Education Accreditation): Western Association of Schools and Colleges, Higher Learning Commission, Middle States Commission on Higher Education, New England Association of Schools and Colleges, Northwest Commission on Colleges and Universities, Southern Association of Colleges and Schools, and WASC Senior College and University Commission.
+All Associates, Bachelors, Masters, and other Advanced degrees will be conferred by an accredited college or university according to the following seven (7) regional accreditation agencies recognized by chea.org (Council for Higher Education Accreditation): Western Association of Schools and Colleges, Higher Learning Commission, Middle States Commission on Higher Education, New England Association of Schools and Colleges, Northwest Commission on Colleges and Universities, Southern Association of Colleges and Schools, and WASC Senior College and University Commission.

 ARTICLE 14